influxdata/influxdb_iox/docs/sql.md

 ### Time range stored per table

-This query provides an estimate, by table, of how long of a time range it holds in IOx (the `1,000,000,000` is the conversion from nanoseconds)
+This query provides an estimate, by table, of how long of a time range and the  estimated number of rows per second it holds in IOx (the `1,000,000,000` is the conversion from nanoseconds)

 ```sql